git-token/documentation/README.md

 Contributors offering their time just need to make sure they follow all the guidelines a project has outlined.
 Note that these may be different than the guidelines set by GitToken itself.

 Contributors donating directly to projects should make sure to conduct due diligence on their own and using GitToken tools like the terminal to ensure that the project is meeting its goals.
 No one wants to donate to organizations that are likely to misspend the funds, [which are more pervasive than you'd think](http://www.tampabay.com/americas-worst-charities/).

+# 6. Project Analysis and Comparison

+GitToken isn't about a single open source project, it's about the open source ecosystem.
+To that end we wanted to make sure there was a way to allow anyone to search for and analyze projects.
+We hope that this will help the open source community understand the underlying value behind what's being built and incentivize the community to seek out and contribute to projects that the community values.
+As a starting point, we've opted to make this possible via the GitToken Terminal, part of the GitToken CLI.

+Users who have installed GitToken using `npm i -g git-token@alpha` will be able to run `git token terminal` to explore the project registry and see key statistics around the project's associated token.